Xahau/ledger-live/libs/ledgerjs/packages/hw-app-xah/README.md

 #### signTransaction

-sign a XRP transaction with a given BIP 32 path
+sign a XAH transaction with a given BIP 32 path

 The rawTxHex parameter is the serialized transaction blob represented as hex.